-One of the most publicized deadlines for the new lease accounting guidance is December 15, 2018 when US public companies will be required to adopt the new FASB standard.
+One of the most publicized deadlines for the new lease accounting guidance is December 15, 2021, when US non-public companies must adopt the new FASB standard.
 However, there are many factors to consider in setting a compliance timeline.
-With the required two year look-back for comparative periods, the deadline for lease data management and processes is effectively as early as January 2017.

-A different compliance deadline may be applicable, or even favorable, to some organizations when:
+Many non-public companies view this as a year-end 2022 deadline.
+However, for companies that present financial statements with a two-year look-back for comparative periods, the deadline for lease data management and processes is effectively backdated to January 2020.
+Early adoption is always an option, and many nonpublic companies have elected to accelerate their compliance efforts.
+A different compliance deadline may be applicable, required, or even favorable, to some organizations when: